Efficient Learning-Based Control of a Legged Robot in Lunar Gravity: RESULTS

 \subsection{Adapting to Multiple Gravity Environments with Gravity-Based Reward Scaling}

 To validate the gravity-based reward scaling (Sec.~\ref{sec:gravity_scaling}), we evaluated the baseline policies and the power-optimized policies for locomotion and pose control with and without gravity scaling across multiple gravity levels in simulation (Tab.~\ref{tab:gravity_scaling_results}).
 We conducted a qualitative visual assessment of the policies and measured their power consumption.
 We commanded a walking speed of \SI{0.4}{\meter \per \second} on flat terrain to assess the controllers.
-For the base pose controllers, the robot started at a height of \SI{0.32}{m}, and we then sequentially commanded a flat pitch, a maximum pitch of \SI{0.5}{rad}, and a maximum yaw of \SI{0.5}{\meter \per \second}.
+For the base pose controllers, the robot started at a height of \SI{0.32}{m}, and we then sequentially commanded a flat pitch, a maximum pitch of \SI{0.5}{rad}, and a maximum yaw of \SI{0.5}{\radian \per \second}.
+Each experiment lasted \SI{15}{\second} so we could average over multiple gait cycles and pose tracking motions.
 Tab.~\ref{tab:gravity_scaling_results} shows the results for all gravity levels, regularizations, and tasks.